One of the top questions that we get from our students is “What Makes Good Dialogue?”

 You’ve got to work so darn hard because your characters aren’t doing any of the heavy lifting for you.
 The characters are like, “I don’t want anything.
 You just go ahead and figure out how I talk.”
 And that’s really, really hard.
 And what that means is that you have to start making all these decisions about your character.
 Instead of just letting your character do the hard work and you be the person who’s transcribing what they say.

 So, what’s the very specific want?
 And you want to make sure that the reason that they are using dialogue is to get that want from the other character.
-For example, they might be using that dialogue to seduce, to cajole, to inspire, to abuse.
+For example, they might be using that dialogue to seduce

 You also want to make sure that the character they are talking to also has a really strong want and a really strong plan.
 Because sometimes we end up with a scene that looks like this: